You know what’s discouraging?

 Did you know you can save 3% on your energy bill for every one degree you lower or raise the thermostat?

-If it’s summer and you normally keep your house at 72 degrees, but you raise it to 75 degrees, you’ll save 9 cents on every dollar.
+So if it’s summer and you keep your house at 72 degrees, but you raise it to 75 degrees, you’ll save 9 cents on every dollar.

 If it’s winter, the same is true if you lower the temperature.

-Thankfully, this is one of those small adjustments that’s easy to implement.
+Thankfully, this is one of those small tweaks that’s easy to do.